automateps/AutomatePS/Docs/New-AMSystemPermission.md

 # New-AMSystemPermission

 ## SYNOPSIS
-Assigns security to an AutoMate Enterprise system.
+Assigns security to an Automate system.

 ## SYNTAX